coursera/courier/typescript-lite/README.md

 * **Keyed maps**.
 Javascript objects naturally only support string-keyed maps.
 Since we are avoiding runtime overhead as much as possible we did not want to introduce a new type, nor the means to serialize said type.
     * Integrating `Immutable.js` would make a lot of sense when we want to expand into this direction.
+    * These bindings will coerce keyed maps into string-keyed maps (which they are on the wire anyways)
 * **Non-JSON serialization**.
 Although courier supports more compact binary formats (PSON, Avro, BSON), Typescript-lite bindings currently only supports valid JSON objects.
 * **Default values**.
 As with the other points, default values require a runtime.